Recognized as one of BC's Top Employers (2019):

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 21, 2019)

-Here are some of the reasons why Coast Capital Savings Credit Union was selected as one of BC's Top Employers (2017):
+Here are some of the reasons why Coast Capital Savings Federal Credit Union was selected as one of BC's Top Employers (2019):

-- Coast Capital Savings helps employees save for the long term through a defined benefit pension plan and offers a number of additional financial benefits, from low-interest home loans and discounted home and auto insurance to generous new employee referral bonuses that vary by position (from $50 to $4,500)
+- Coast Capital Savings offers employees a number of helpful financial perks, including low-interest home loans, discounted home and auto insurance, and new employee referral bonuses (from $50 to $4,500, depending on the position)